bamoe/bamoe-setup/README.md

 ## Overview
 This repository creates the necessary infrastructure services for a typical BAMOE implementation, as represented by the following diagram(s):

-![BAMOE Architecture for Decisions](./doc/images/architecture-decision.png) **BAMOE Architecture for Decisions (DMOE):**

-You will notice from the diagram above, there are only minimal infrastructure services required for DMOE applications.
-You can choose to deploy your `Maven` either a a container image or into your local `Artifactory` server as an off-line repository, or both.
+You will notice from the diagram below, there are only minimal infrastructure services required for DMOE applications.
+You can choose to deploy `Maven` either a a container image or into your local `Artifactory` server as an off-line repository, or both.
 If you wish to provide visual modeling capabilities to your developers or users, you can choose to deploy `BAMOE Canvas`.
 No database or consoles are needed for decisions, however you can configure `Kafka` if your use cases include event-based decisioning.

-![BAMOE Architecture for Process](./doc/images/architecture-process.png) **BAMOE Architecture for Process (PAMOE):**
+![BAMOE Architecture for Decisions](./doc/images/architecture-decision.png) **BAMOE Architecture for Decisions (DMOE):**

-You will notice from the diagram above, there are additional infrastructure services required for PAMOE applications.
-You can choose to deploy your `Maven` either a a container image or into your local `Artifactory` server as an off-line repository, or both.
+You will notice from the diagram below, there are additional infrastructure services required for PAMOE applications.
+You can choose to deploy `Maven` either a a container image or into your local `Artifactory` server as an off-line repository, or both.
 If you wish to provide visual modeling capabilities to your developers or users, you can choose to deploy `BAMOE Canvas`.
 PAMOE applications require a database for process instance persistence, and you can deploy the DB and it's associated services as a container.
 In addition, you can make the `BAMOE Management Console` available to your users as a container.
-Finally, you can configure `Kafka` if your use cases include event-based decisioning.
+Finally, you can configure `Kafka` if your use case include event-based decisioning.

+![BAMOE Architecture for Process](./doc/images/architecture-process.png) **BAMOE Architecture for Process (PAMOE):**

-All `applications` or `micro-services` are represented as `pods` within your Kubernetes cluster, created from the `CI/CD` pipeline from the container images that each application produces during the build process.
+All BAMOE `applications` or `micro-services` are represented as `pods` within your Kubernetes cluster, created from the `CI/CD` pipeline from the container images that each application produces during the build process.
 Client applications can invoke `decisions` or `processes` via their published REST API or using Kafka messaging.

 ## Requirements for Local Machine Setup
 The following instructions are helpful in setting up your local environment in order to do BAMOE development.
 All functions of BAMOE are available from the developer workstation, including web-based tools and consoles.